varspool/Wrench/doc/source/introduction.rst

 Introduction
 ************

-Wrench is a simple websocket server and client package for PHP 5.3/5.4, using streams.
+Wrench is a simple websocket server and client package for PHP 7.1

 -------------
 php-websocket